Gambian crisis takes centre stage at Mali summit - Nigeria Today

 The training drive aims to minimise the need for direct military interventions in African conflicts, such as those launched in Mali and the Central African Republic in 2013.

-However, the situation in key nations such as Mali remains far from stable, where France’s continued military presence is not universally welcome.
+However the situation in key nations such as Mali remains far from stable, where France continued military presence is not universally welcomed.

 Overshadowing the summit was an admission by the French defence ministry on Friday that French soldiers deployed to northern Mali had killed a child jihadist during a counter-terror operation in November.